m3g/ComplexMixtures.jl/docs/src/python.md

 # [From Python](@id python)

 !!! note
     Most features of the package are available through this Python interface.
-However, some flexibility may be reduced and, also, the tunning of the plot appearance is left to the user, as it is expected that he/she is fluent with some tools within Python if choosing this interface.
+However, some flexibility may be reduced and, also, the tuning of the plot appearance is left to the user, as it is expected that he/she is fluent with some tools within Python if choosing this interface.

     Python 3 or greater is required.